Wondering about Our disclosures on This Website?

-If you’ve noticed this type of thing in the blogosphere and on social networks lately, that’s because the FTC (Federal Trade Commission) now insists that everyone disclose absolutely every time a link might lead to a freebie or a buck.
-They want it in your face, before every link, everywhere (although many people
+If you’ve noticed this type of disclosure more often in the blogosphere and on social networks lately, that’s because the Federal Trade Commission (FTC) now insists that every blogger/influencer disclose absolutely every time a link might possibly result in a freebie or a buck, even if it doesn’t.
+They want it in your face, top of the post or before any promotional links, everywhere, every time (although many bloggers

 think that’s rude have been slow to comply).

-I appreciate your trust and will never recommend anything unless I believe in it and would do it/use it/buy it myself.
-My opinions are never for sale and never have been.
+And really, the FTC probably has your best interests at heart. we appreciate your trust and will never recommend anything unless we believe in it and would do it/use it/buy it ourselves.
+Our opinions are never for sale and never have been.

 Got it?
 Thought so.
 Hopefully the FTC will, too.